MiloTheFox/minecraft-distance-calculator/README.md

 If you don't know how to get your coordinates, follow these steps:
 1. Run any Minecraft Version from Alpha 1.2.3 or higher.
-2. Press F3, and you will be met with a screen like this (Positioning may vary depending on the specific Minecraft Version):
+2. Press F3, and you will be met with a screen like this (Positioning may vary depending on the used Minecraft Version):

 [![Example](https://i.postimg.cc/gcf8zpxF/2023-06-03-04-27-22.png)](https://postimg.cc/w3Q72S50)